 Some time later, Lloyd picks up the girls.
 Hailey and Wednesday barely greet Lloyd.
 And, they just kinda-- pile into his Cammy.
 Seems dumb to me-- for the girls and for Lloyd.
 Neither party knows if they can trust the other.
 In the brutally dissected edition, Hailey dashes across Wednesday's yard and throws her arms around Lloyd-- like he's an old friend.
 A reader *knows* the two are compatible.
 It is obvious Lloyd cares about Hailey.
 And (consequently), he will welcome Hailey's best friend with open arms.
 Lloyd trusts Hailey and Wednesday.
 And, the girls trust Lloyd.

-Lloyd asks to see Hailey's neck right away in the brutally dissected version.
+Lloyd asks to see Hailey's neck right away in the brutally dissected version (since Lloyd noticing Hailey's rope bruised trachea was added to Hailey and Lloyd's first encounter in the brutally dissected edition).
 Hailey kindly shows Lloyd her throat.
 Lloyd slides the tips of his fingers along Hailey's bruised flesh.
 You know-- he demonstrates he is genuinely concerned about Hailey's well being.
 In the original narrative, I believe Wednesday gives Hailey some shit about her and Lloyd's relationship.
 She is sure to speak in such a way that it-- totally embarrasses her friend.
 I'm not sure what the purpose of this is supposed to be (aside from attempted comic relief).
 But, Wednesday is Hailey's friend.
 I don't understand why she would purposely try to intimidate or embarrass her.

 In order to keep things similar to the original story, I did include a discussion about Hailey and Lloyd's relationship (that Wednesday brings up).
 I also made a reference to the previous chapter (when Wednesday comments about Hailey's butt in her jeans).
 And-- Wednesday flat out asks Lloyd something like: "Doesn't her ass look great in those britches??"
 And, Hailey's like: "Youu-- what the hell??!!"
 And, Lloyd just kinda tilts his head and responds: "Well now that you mention it, sure-- her ass is looking pretty good in those." lol.
 This is how regular people have a conversation about relationships and where they're going.
 You know-- people who are not completely uptight dick-heads.